ScottWales/spack-environments/docs/building.md

 based image and at least 20 GB of storage.
 Adjust `$BASE_ENV` and `$VARIANT` in the script to the name of the container you wish to build.

-The build script will install Conda and create an environment with Apptainer installed before building the image.
+The build script will install Conda, download and build private Conda package recipes and then create an environment with Apptainer installed before building the image.

 See [Using the Container](using.md) or the environment documentation for how to use the container.